narensen/lifey.llm/README.md

 Run the Streamlit App:

 streamlit run gears_self_help.py

 Interact with the Chatbot:

 Enter your question or statement in the text area and get responses related to self-help topics.
+(The Similarity Cosine has some issues so even if the prompt is off topic it might still answer)

 # Initialize Streamlit app
 `st.title("Gears: Your Self-Help Companion")`